fazleyrabby/portfolio_old/README.md

   Static Website made with HTML,CSS and bootstrap 4.1

-  Used a little bit of javascript for scrolling purpose.
+  Vanilla JS used for scrolling and Theme Color Toggle (Dark/Light Theme)